officelearn/azure-docs.sv-se/articles/virtual-desktop/app-attach-glossary.md

 ## <a name="msix-application"></a>MSIX-program

-Ett program som lagras i en MSIX-fil.
+Ett program som är lagrat i en.
+MSIX-fil.

 ## <a name="msix-package"></a>MSIX-paket